ibexa/documentation-user/docs/content_management/block_reference.md

 ## Last purchased block

-Showcases a list of recently purchased products from PIM.
+Showcases a list of recently purchased products from product catalog.
 Helps keep track of recent sales and improve product visibility.
 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.
-- **Personalization scenario** – Select "Last purchased" to display products that were recently purchased from PIM by any user, or "Last purchased by user" to display products that were recently purchased by the current user.
+- **Personalization scenario** – Select "Last purchased" to display products that were recently purchased from product catalog by any user, or "Last purchased by user" to display products that were recently purchased by the current user.
 - **Product Types to be displayed** – Select the type of products to be displayed on the list.
 - **Limit** – Set the number of products to be displayed.

 ## Last viewed block

-Showcases a list of recently viewed products from PIM.
+Showcases a list of recently viewed products from product catalog.
 Helps track and show recent product interests for quick access and informed decisions.
 On the **Properties** tab, set values in the following fields: